 What is the theory of change?
 Learn the meaning and how you can formulate a theory of change that will help you achieve long-term goals and ultimate impact as a group.

-Whether you’re a company, philanthropist, government agency, or not-for-profit organization that desires to achieve social, political, or business change, formulating a theory of change is vital.
+Formulating a theory of change is vital whether you’re a company, philanthropist, government agency, or not-for-profit organization that desires to achieve social, political, or business change.

 But how do you start?
 First, let’s understand what the theory of change is.